adspiceprospice/crewai_socialagent/FIXES.md

 3. Verify that the scheduler and monitor processes are running (you can see this in the UI)
 4. If posts are not showing as published, check the response from the LinkedIn or Twitter API
 5. For errors in response generation, check the OpenAI API key and connectivity
+6. For LinkedIn posting issues, use the debug tool at http://localhost:5001/debug-linkedin-post

 The changes made should ensure more robust operation of the system and better handling of post IDs between different platforms.